in

 The fan’s dial location can limit how you utilize it in a window.
 The connector and controls should preferably be on the backside of the fan to facilitate installation.

-Furthermore, because they are lightweight, you can easily carry them from one area to another or even to your terrace.
-They include an easy-to-use remote that allows you to change the fan’s power and direction.
+Furthermore, because they are lightweight, you can easily carry them from one area to another or to your terrace.
+They include an easy-to-use remote that lets you change the fan’s power and direction.

 However, since they are usually hefty, you must pick a proper location for them.
-Furthermore, installation takes great attention because some parts can be dangerous if mismanaged or improperly positioned.
+Furthermore, installation is important because some parts can be dangerous if mismanaged or improperly positioned.

 A box fan is a low-cost ceiling fan replacement that can be as powerful as a pedestal fan.
 Nevertheless, this fan lacks an oscillating feature, and you may have to settle for increased noise in exchange for more airflow.
 They also do not swing, so you can merely experience a straight blast of air.